pigfly/Video_Object_Detect/README.md

-# Alex Jiang - VU Video Object Tracking - Demo 1
+# Alex Jiang - Video Object Tracking - Demo 1

 # Introduction
   This is first stage demo for video object tracking by Alex Jiang, it utilises the `openCV`, `R`, `spectrum`, and a localhost user interaction server for video object tracking.